ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

     ## $ subclass <fct> 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18…
     ## $ n        <int> 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2…

 You’ll also note every time `weights == 0`, we have missingness for `subclass`.
-Those cases that were not matched (i.e., no `subclass` factor level) have an exact zero weight in the substantive analyses.
+Those cases that were not matched (i.e., no `subclass` factor level) will have an exact zero weight in the substantive analyses to come.

 ``` r
 matched.datasets.long |>